CMS-HGCAL/TestBeam/README.md

 It creates a binary file, `/tmp/HGCRun_MillepedeBinary_testOnData.bin`.

-II.
-An internal alignment of the HGC stack using all runs in the run-energy mapping file is possible.
+__II.
+An internal alignment of the HGC stack using all runs in the run-energy mapping file is possible:__

 * Ommit the *`readOnlyRuns`* parameter.
 * *`useMWCReference=0`*: No MWC but stack reference.